-Old Trail Town is a collection of historic western buildings and artifacts, dating from 1879–1901, located off the Yellowstone Highway in Cody.
+Old Trail Town is a collection of historic western buildings and artefacts, dating from 1879 to 1901, located off the Yellowstone Highway in Cody.
 Building after building has western history oozing out of the doors and windows.
 There’s mountain men cabins, a school, a store and of course a saloon.
 You can also explore the hideout of the Sundance Kid and the bar where he and Butch Cassidy drank.
-The Hole in the Wall cabin was one of my favorites.
+The Hole in the Wall cabin was one of my favourites.
 There is a small cemetery with the likes of Jeremiah Johnson residing there.
-Certainly and interesting place to stop and spend an hour or two wandering around the buildings and soaking up the atmosphere of the Wild West!
+Certainly, an interesting place to stop and spend an hour or two wandering around the buildings and soaking up the atmosphere of the Wild West!

 Draper Natural History Museum

-The Buffalo Bill Museum
+Buffalo Bill Museum

 This museum documents the life and times of William F. Cody (a.k.a.
 Buffalo Bill), and the history and operations of Buffalo Bill’s Wild West.
-In addition the museum’s collection interprets the history of the American cowboy, dude ranching, western conservation, frontier entrepreneurship, and the source of our concepts about the West.
+In addition, the museum’s collection interprets the history of the American cowboy, dude ranching, western conservation, frontier entrepreneurship, and the source of our concepts about the West.

 Plains Indian Museum

-To compliment the stories of cowboy and the life of the “white man” in the plains of the Western USA, the Plains Indian Museum looks to provide an insight into the lives of Plains Indian peoples, their cultures, traditions, values, and histories, as well as the contexts of their lives today.
+To complement the stories of cowboy and the life of the “white man” in the plains of the Western USA, the Plains Indian Museum looks to provide an insight into the lives of Plains Indian peoples, their cultures, traditions, values, and histories, as well as the contexts of their lives today.

-Whitney Western Art Museum
+Whitney West Art Museum

 Cody Firearms Museum

-We are not big “Firearms” people (if we were this place would have made us orgasmic) but the Cody Firearms Museum is truly impressive in the extensiveness of it collections firearms, indeed it has the most comprehensive collection of American firearms in the world.
+We are not big “Firearms” people (if we were this place would have made us orgasmic) but the Cody Firearms Museum is truly impressive in the extensiveness of its collections of firearms, indeed it has the most comprehensive collection of American firearms in the world.
 In 1975, the Winchester Arms Collection, the heart of this museum, adventured west as a loan from the Olin Corporation.
 It was deeded as a gift in 1988.
-To date, the Cody Firearms Museum has over 7,000 firearms with more than 30,000 firearms-related artifacts.
+To date, the Cody Firearms Museum has over 7,000 firearms with more than 30,000 firearms-related artefacts.